 While the City of Melbourne does not manage all parts of the Domain Parklands, it looks after areas that surround and connect major destinations.
-The draft Master Plan focuses on the areas managed by the City Of Melbourne, and guides the management for the areas of common interest by all land managers.
+The Master Plan focuses on the areas managed by the City Of Melbourne, and guides the management for the areas of common interest by all land managers.

 As Melbourne grows, with more people living, visiting and working in our central city, green places – like the Domain Parklands – will become increasingly busy.
-The draft Master Plan also seeks to prepare the parklands to meet the needs of current and future generations, and respond to the challenges of climate change and population growth.
+The Master Plan seeks to prepare the parklands to meet the needs of current and future generations, and respond to the challenges of climate change and population growth.

-Read more in the draft Domain Parklands Master Plan
+Read the Domain Parklands Master Plan.

 Timeline item 1

-Phase 1 Community engagement
+Phase 1 community consultation

 29 September to 30 November 2015